scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 ## Simulating Contextual Abstraction with Implicits

-### Delegates
+### Given Instances

-Delegate clauses can be mapped to combinations of implicit objects, classes and implicit methods.
+Given instances can be mapped to combinations of implicit objects, classes and implicit methods.

- 1. Delegates without parameters are mapped to implicit objects.
+ 1. Given instances without parameters are mapped to implicit objects.
 E.g.,
     ```scala
-      delegate IntOrd for Ord[Int] { ... }
+      given IntOrd as Ord[Int] { ... }
     ```
     maps to
     ```scala
       implicit object IntOrd extends Ord[Int] { ... }
     ```
- 2. Parameterized delegates are mapped to combinations of classes and implicit methods.
+ 2. Parameterized given instances are mapped to combinations of classes and implicit methods.
 E.g.,
     ```scala
-      delegate ListOrd[T] for Ord[List[T]] given (ord: Ord[T]) { ... }
+      given ListOrd[T] as Ord[List[T]] given (ord: Ord[T]) { ... }
     ```
     maps to
     ```scala
       class ListOrd[T](implicit ord: Ord[T]) extends Ord[List[T]] { ... }
       final implicit def ListOrd[T](implicit ord: Ord[T]): ListOrd[T] = new ListOrd[T]
     ```
- 3. Alias delegates map to implicit methods.
+ 3. Alias givens map to implicit methods.
 If an alias has neither type parameters nor a given clause, its right-hand side is cached in a variable.
 There are two cases that can be optimized:

   - If the right hand side is a simple reference, we can use a forwarder to that reference without caching it.